pgMemento/pgMemento/README.md

 use the `revert_transaction` procedure within a query to revert several transactions that manipulated multiple tables referenced by foreign keys.
 This would possibly violate them.
-Moreover, if your foreign keys are set to ON UPDATE CASCADE or ON DELETE CASCADE it produces an order of table events that pgMemento is unable to revert!
+Moreover, if your foreign keys are set to ON UPDATE CASCADE or ON DELETE CASCADE it produces another order of table events. pgMemento only offers one fallback where events are processed in ascending order (per transaction) to reverted cascading UPDATES and DELETES.

 When reverting transactions on tables without any references an alternative procedure can be used called `revert_distinct_transaction`.
 For each